agapiko/Early_Detection_Of_DIABETIC_RETINOPATHY/README.md

 5. **DenseNet121 Model**: Lastly, run the `DenseNet121.ipynb` notebook.
 The DenseNet121 model builds on the previous models and is optimized for detecting diabetic retinopathy.

 ---

-## **Project Overview**

-At the forefront of medical diagnostics innovation, **EagleEye** is pioneering the application of advanced deep learning techniques to revolutionize the early detection of diabetic retinopathy (DR).
-Our project harnesses the power of the DenseNet-121 model, a cutting-edge convolutional neural network renowned for its exceptional performance in handling complex image data.
-By leveraging a comprehensive dataset of fundus camera images meticulously labeled for various stages of DR, our model integrates sophisticated preprocessing techniques to enhance image quality and optimize diagnostic accuracy.
-This groundbreaking initiative is poised to transform the landscape of healthcare delive

----

 ### Technical Installation - Python Environment Specifications
 #### Libraries and Versions
 The main libraries utilized are the following: